PAD-Net: An Efficient Framework for Dynamic Networks: Methodology

-Note that computing $\Delta L_{j}$ for each dynamic parameter is prohibitively expensive, as it usually requires millions of forwarding pass over the dataset, so we resort to a simple and effective approximate alternative.
-Specifically, we release the binary constraints of ${\rm M}$ and make it differentiable and utilize the derivative of $L$ with respect to ${\rm M}_j$ to approximate $\Delta L_j$:
+where $\mathbf{t}_j$ is the indicator vector of $j$-th element of ${\rm M}$ (i.e., zeros everywhere except at the index $j$ where it is one).
+We only consider transforming redundant dynamic parameters into static ones, so the loss difference $\Delta L_j$ is zero if ${\hat \Theta}_j$ is static.
+Note that computing $\Delta L_{j}$ for each dynamic parameter is prohibitively expensive, as it usually requires millions of forwarding passes over the dataset, so we resort to a simple and effective approximate alternative.
+Specifically, we release binary constraints of ${\rm M}$ and make it differentiable and utilize the derivative of $L$ with respect to ${\rm M}_j$ to approximate $\Delta L_j$:

 where $g_j(\hat \Theta ; \mathcal{D}_b)$ denotes the $j$-th element in derivative $g(\hat \Theta ; \mathcal{D}_b)$.
 We accumulate the derivatives for all $j$ by one forward-backward pass using automatic differentiation.
-Note that if the magnitude of $g_j$ is high, it essentially means that transforming the parameter $\hat \Theta_j$ into static mode has a considerable effect on the loss, and it has to be preserved to maintain its dynamic mode.
-In contrast, the parameter should be transformed into static mode if the magnitude of $g_j$ is low.
+Note that if the magnitude of $g_j$ is high, it essentially means that making parameter $\hat \Theta_j$ static has a considerable effect on the loss, and it has to be dynamic.
+In contrast, the parameter should be static if the magnitude of $g_j$ is low.
 Therefore, We take the normalized magnitude of the derivatives of $g$ as the criteria:

-Given the dynamic ratio $\kappa$, we take the $s_{\kappa}$ (the $\kappa$-th percentile of $s$) as the threshold and transform the mask elements whose scores are below into zero:
+Given the dynamic ratio $\kappa$, we take the $s_{\kappa}$ (the $\kappa$-th percentile of $s$) as the threshold and transform the mask elements whose scores are below zero:

 where $\mathbbm{1}[\cdot]$ is an element-wise indicator function where the output will be 1 if the condition $[\cdot]$ meets else it will be zero.
 Note that the indicator mask ${\rm M}$ prunes out redundant parameters in dynamic parameters $\tilde{{\Theta}}$ and static parameters $\bar{{\Theta}}$ respectively.
 Also, for fewer dynamic parameters to generate, we can also utilize the binary mask to prune redundant dynamic factors.
 Taking MoE as an example, $\rm M$ can be directly applied to parallel experts: $\Theta^{(i)} \leftarrow {\rm M} \odot \Theta^{(i)}, \forall i \in \{1,2, \dots, k\}$.
 In addition, we can decrease the computational cost of generating based on dynamic factors.